TobiasNickel/tXml/README.md

 Try without installing online: http://tnickel.de/2017/04/02/txml-online

 ## Installation
 In browser you load it how ever you want.
-For example as tag: <script src="tXml.js"></script>.
+For example as tag: <script src="tXml.min.js"></script>.

-In node and browserify, run **"npm install txml"** in your project. and then in your script you require it by `const xml = require('txml');`
+In node and browserify, run **"npm install txml"** in your project and then in your script you require it by `const xml = require('txml');`

 ## Methods